Ash's Point Fort |

 (1828 - 1845), Houlton

 The main Federal garrison post during the Canadian border crisis.
 Located on Garrison Hill on US 2 just east of the town center.
-The buildings were sold at auction in 1873 (no remains).
+The original buildings were sold at auction in 1873 and relocated for private use (no remains).
+Reportedly a few buildings and a portion of a stockade wall were reconstructed in the 1980's.
 The post cemetery is still maintained.

 St. Croix Settlement (International Historic Site)

-The first European settlement in mainland North America since the Vikings in 1000.
-Established by Pierre Dugua, sieur de Mons.
-The French settlers moved in the summer of 1605 to Port Royal, Nova Scotia, upon the advice of the expedition's mapmaker, Samuel de Champlain, after almost half of the colonists (35 of 79) perished of scurvy during the winter.
-There are no visible traces of the settlement remaining on the island.
+A French colony established by Pierre Dugua, sieur de Mons.
+The settlers moved (buildings and all) in the summer of 1605 to Port Royal, Nova Scotia, upon the advice of the expedition's mapmaker, Samuel de Champlain, after almost half of the colonists (35 of 79) perished of scurvy during the winter.
+There are almost no visible traces of the settlement remaining on the island, save for a cemetery.
+The island was re-occupied in 1611 but was attacked and burned by the English (from Virginia) in 1613.
 Public access to the 6.5 acre island is discouraged (private boat access only).
-Outdoor exhibits and interpretive trail on the mainland.
+Outdoor exhibits and interpretive trail located on the mainland.
 A new visitor center is planned for the future at Red Beach.
-The park is jointly managed by Parks Canada and the National Park Service since 1984.
+The park is jointly managed by Parks Canada and the U.S. National Park Service since 1984.

 Fort Sullivan (1)